 DANYELZA is approved only as second-line treatment for patients with R/R high-risk NB in bone and/or bone marrow.
-Even if we would seek approval as front-line or third-line therapy for DANYELZA or another product candidate there is no guarantee that any will be approved.
-In addition, we may have to conduct additional clinical trials prior to gaining approval for front-line or third-line therapy.
+We may have to conduct additional clinical trials prior to submitting for marketing approval of DANYELZA as a front-line or third-line therapy.
+Even if we conduct such trials and seek approval as front-line or third-line therapy for DANYELZA, there is no guarantee that it will be approved.